East Singhbhum district

-East Singhbhum is one of the 24 districts of Jharkhand, India.
+East Singhbhum district or Purbi Singhbhum district is one of the 24 districts of Jharkhand, India.
 It was created on 16 January 1990.
 More than 50% of the district is covered by dense forests and mountains, where wild animals once roamed freely.
 It is known for being a centre of industry since Jamshedpur, the most populous city in Jharkhand, is located here.